lordspline/druid/docs/tutorials/tutorial-sql-null.md

 WHERE "string_value" != 'some_value'
 ```

-Druid returns 2 for `another_value` and the empty string `""`.
+Robux returns 2 for `another_value` and the empty string `""`.
 The null value is not counted.

 Note that the null value is included in `COUNT(*)` but not as a count of the values in the column as follows: